 - Student applications available at the beginning of the fall semester.

-- Interested students encouraged to attend the fall semester Public Policy Internship Call-outs as announced in the COA's weekly WAS-UP e-newsletter.
+- Interested students encouraged to attend the fall semester Public Policy Internship Call-outs as announced in the COA's weekly State Street Journal e-newsletter.

 - Applications are reviewed by a committee of faculty and staff shortly after the deadline.